hparpinel/AI-Powered-Study-Card-Generator/README.md

-# Smart Notes - AI-Powered Study Card Generator
+# DeMemoria - AI-Powered Study Card Generator

 > Transform your documents into interactive flashcards with AI

-## What is Smart Notes?
+## What is De Memoria?

-Smart Notes is an intelligent study companion that converts your documents (PDFs, text files) into interactive flashcards using AI technology.
-Whether you're studying for exams, learning new concepts, or reviewing materials, Smart Notes makes it easy to create and practice with personalized flashcard decks.
+De Memoria is an intelligent study companion that converts your documents (PDFs, text files) into interactive flashcards using AI technology.
+Whether you're studying for exams, learning new concepts, or reviewing materials, De Memoria makes it easy to create and practice with personalized flashcard decks.

 ## Key Features